We are in the process of changing our floodplain regulations in light of a National Weather Service study of historical

 These changes are being proposed in light of a National Weather Service study of historical rainfall.
 This study is called Atlas 14.
 It shows that large storms are more likely than previously realized.
 In the next few years, we plan to submit revised floodplain maps to FEMA based on this study.
 The future 100-year floodplain should be similar to the current 500-year floodplain.
 The proposed changes discussed on this page will update our regulations and criteria faster than the floodplains can be revised.

-The Austin City Council will hold a public hearing and consider adopting the proposed regulations in the fall.
+Following all public hearings, the Austin City Council will consider adopting the proposed regulations.